toxinu/leselys/README.rst

 Heroku
 ~~~~~~

-Advanced setup with Gunicorn and MongoDB as backend on Heroku.
+Advanced setup with MongoDB for storage and Redis for session on Heroku.
 All Heroku dependencies like ``Pymongo`` and ``redis`` are automagically installed with ``heroku.sh``: ::

 	heroku create